 Creating high-quality FAQ sections should include more than just simply addressing customer queries; it should also provide relevant facts, additional details, and links that further explain the concepts being discussed.
 This approach helps enhance the overall user experience by making the client’s website more informative and easier to understand.

 It's important to show Google that you are an expert on the topic you're writing about, and it's difficult to do that when you're only writing 300 words on the topic.
-Additionally, a higher word count gives you more room to fit in important SEO elements like keywords, external links, and photos that you can optimize.
 So while the quality of the content matters more than the length, having a higher word count will generally allow you to go further with SEO."

 - Jessica Tappana, Founder of Simplified SEO Consulting, Simplified SEO Consulting

-Depending on how it’s coded, Google takes UGC (User Generated Content), such as comments, into consideration when ranking search engine results pages.
+Depending on how it’s coded, Google takes UGC (User Generated Content), such as comments, into consideration when determining word count for SEO purposes and ranking search engine results pages.
 UGC is any content that has been submitted to the website by users, such as comments or reviews.

 Google has stated that they use UGC as an “indicator of quality” and looks at how it impacts the overall user experience.
 But Google also takes into account the potential for spam, as well as other malicious activities associated with UGC.